tdilauro/Simplified-wiki/MetadataLayer.md

    If your data source defines its own classification scheme, you can add a constant for it in `Subject`.
 You'll also need to add a`Classifier` subclass to [core/classifier.py](https://github.com/NYPL-Simplified/server_core/blob/master/classifier.py) to boil down the classifications into the genres defined by Library Simplified.
-* `identifier`: The identifier of the subject in use.
+* `identifier`: The identifying string for the subject in use, e.g. "032" for Dewey Decimal Classification 032.
 * `name`: The human-readable name associated with the subject, if different from the identifier.
 For example, the `identifier` of Dewey Decimal Classification 032 is "032" and the `name` is "Encyclopedias in English".
 * `weight`: A number indicating how strongly you believe this book should be classified under this subject.